daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 * Continue go Higher to rebalance BISI FVG which was previously form Higher
 * Continue go Higher to make a Higher High
 * Do reversal to move Lower to draw on Sellstop Liquidity in nearest future
+* Or stay for consolidation

 If Market price is going Lower - we can expect that it may draw on **Sellstop Liquidiry** and then:
 * Continue go Lower to draw on Lower Sellstop Liquidity (too clean, double tops, etc)
 * Continue go Lower to rebalance SIBI FVG which was previously form Lower
 * Continue go Lower to make a Lower Low
 * Do reversal to move Higher to draw on Buystop Liquidity in nearest future
+* Or stay for consolidation

 ## Mastering High Probability Scalping (2017)
 ICT Directional Bias For Sculping